mariam138/ultimate-ateez-quiz/README.md

 ### Wireframes

 To produce wireframes for the quiz, I used Balsamiq.
 The wireframes helped me have a basic idea of the setup I wanted for my quiz, although the aim was to keep it all on one page.
 I made wireframes for both mobile and desktop for the home page, the quiz itself and the score page at the end.
+Some adjustments were made from the wireframes for the final deployed version.

 #### Landing Page